 As we notice, the third condition is automatically satisfied when $A$ is simple.
-As in the case of action with the tracial Rohklin property, if $P\subset A$ is an inclusion of $C\sp*$-algebras and a conditional expectation $E:A \to P$ with a finite index has the tracial Rohklin property, or shortly $P\subset A$ an inclusion with the tracial Rokhlin property, then either $A$ has property(SP) or $E$ has the Rokhlin property (see \cite[Lemma 4.3]{OT1}).
-A Typical example arises from a finite group action $\alpha$ of $G$ on a $C\sp*$-algebra $A$; let $A^{\alpha}$ be the fixed point algebra then the conditional expectation is of a finite index if the action $\alpha:G\curvearrowright A$ is free.
+As in the case of a finite group action with the tracial Rohklin property, if $P\subset A$ is an inclusion of simple $C\sp*$-algebras and a conditional expectation $E:A \to P$ of index-finite type has the tracial Rohklin property, or shortly $P\subset A$ an inclusion with the tracial Rokhlin property, then either $A$ has Property (SP) or $E$ has the Rokhlin property (see \cite[Lemma 4.3]{OT1}).
+A typical example arises from a finite group action $\alpha$ of $G$ on a $C\sp*$-algebra $A$; let $A^{\alpha}$ be the fixed point algebra then the conditional expectation

+is of index-finite type if the action $\alpha:G \curvearrowright A$ is outer.
 Moreover, the following observation was obtained by the second author and T. Teruya in \cite{OT1}.

-\begin{prop}\cite[Proposition 4.6]{OT1} Let $G$ be a finite group, $\alpha$ an action of $G$ on an infinite dimen- sional finite simple separable unital $C^*$-algebra $A$, and E as above.
-Then $\alpha$ has the tracial Rokhlin property if and only if $E$ has the tracial Rokhlin property. \end{prop} We note that in this case $A^{\alpha}$ is strongly Morita equivalent to $A\rtimes_{\alpha}G$, thus if the approximation property is preserved by the strong Morita equivalence, and if the inclusion $A^{\alpha} \subset A$ of a finite index is tracially sequentially-split, then an approximation property can be transferred to $A\rtimes_{\alpha}G$ from $A$ when $\alpha$ has the tracial Rokhlin property.
+\begin{prop}\cite[Proposition 4.6]{OT1} Let $G$ be a finite group and $A$ an infinite dimensional separable finite simple unital $C^*$-algebra $A$, and E as in (\ref{E:expectation}).
+Then $\alpha: G \curvearrowright A$ has the tracial Rokhlin property if and only if $E$ has the tracial Rokhlin property. \end{prop}

+We note that in this case $A^{\alpha}$ is strongly Morita equivalent to $A\rtimes_{\alpha}G$, thus if an approximation property is preserved by the strong Morita equivalence, and if the inclusion $A^{\alpha} \subset A$ of index-finite type is tracially sequentially-split, then such an approximation property can be transferred to $A\rtimes_{\alpha}G$ from $A$ when $\alpha$ has the tracial Rokhlin property.